AshleyDhevalall/wordpress-demo/README.md

 ```
 $ kubectl version
 ```

-Make sure it shows GitVersion: "v1.14.1" or above.
-If you find you are running kubectlfrom Docker, try brew link or reorder path environment variable.

 Once kubectl and kind are ready, open bash console and run these commands.

 ```
-export KUBECONFIG=”$(kind get kubeconfig-path)”
 $ kubectl cluster-info
 ```